Benjamin Schröter

 News

-Moreover, I am most grateful for feedback regarding matroids in OSCAR which you may find in the current version or on github.
+I am still most grateful for feedback regarding matroids in OSCAR.
+Examples can be found in the Chapter on matroids in the OSCAR book.

 In the begining of 2024 I joint the editorial board of Experimental Mathematics.